adityas1731/SynthVision/README.md

 BackEnd - MongoDB, OpenAI's DALL E Model, NodeJS, Express

-The App uses OPEN AI'S DALL E model to convert text based input from the user and convert into an AI generated image.
+The App uses Open AI'S DALL E model to convert text based input from the user and convert into an AI generated image.

 # Home Page